-Teacher: "What do you notice about our data?"

-Activity

-Large Group: Discussion.

-Teacher: "Toby and Tutter are dog brothers.
+Teacher: "What do you notice about our data?
+Most?
+Least?"
+Teacher: "What other data can we gather about our families?
+Let's think of how we could set up a pictograph to represent that data."
+Activity Large Group: Discussion Teacher: "Toby and Tutter are dog brothers.
 They play together.
 Sometimes they feel competitive with each other.
 They help each other, too!
-Do you have a brother or sister?"
+Do you have a brother, sister, cousin, or close friend?"
 Provide wait time.
 Field student responses.
 "Do you like to play with your siblings, cousins, or friends?"
 Provide wait time.
 Field student responses.
 "Do you ever fight with your siblings, cousins, or friends?"
 Provide wait time.
 Field student responses.
+"Is your brother, sister, or cousin better at something than you?
+If so, what?
+How does that make you feel?
+How could you improve at that?"
 "How can families help each other?"
 Provide wait time.
 Field student responses.
 Teacher: "Toby is better than Tutter at some things.
 What is Toby better at?"
 Provide wait time.
 Field student responses.
-"Is your brother or sister or friend better at some things than you are?
+"Is your brother, sister, or cousin better at some things than you are?
 How does that make you feel?"
-Independent or Small Group:

-Students will create a picture of their family.
-Students can label each family member and write a sentence about their family.
+[2] FAMILY © Toby and Tutter Publishing GRADE 2 LESSON FAMILY Estimated time: 30 minutes Independent or Small Group Students will create a picture of their family.
+Students can label each family member and write 4 sentences about their family.
 Teacher may staple or glue all pictures together to make a classroom family quilt.
 The class can create a quilt square for Toby and Tutter, too!

-[2] FAMILY © Toby and Tutter Publishing

-GRADE 1 LESSON FAMILY

-Estimated time: 30 minutes

-Closing/Evaluation:

-Teacher: "Our families are all different!
+Closing/Evaluation Teacher: "Our families are all different!
 Toby and Tutter's family might be different than yours or mine, but everyone loves and supports each other and they all work together."
-Evaluation:

-- Did student participate in discussions?
-Yes or No - Did student understand the data collection process/making of pictograph?
-Yes or No - Did student create a family drawing?
-Yes or No Modifications/Accommodations:

-Teacher could prepare die cuts or printed pictures for students to graph their data of the pictograph, if desired.
+Evaluation Did student participate in discussions?
+Yes or No Did student understand the data collection process/making of pictograph?
+Yes or No Did student create a family drawing?
+Yes or No Did student use correct uppercase and lowercase letters and punctuation with at least 80% accuracy?
+Yes or No Modifications/Accommodations Teacher could prepare die cuts or printed pictures for students to graph their data of the pictograph, if desired.
 If not desired, students can draw a picture of themselves on the relevant number on the pictograph, or simply make an X. Teacher could modify discussion questions in order to make them relevant for her/his particular grouping of students.
 If students are engaged in the pictograph activity, this lesson can be extended by making additional pictographs for: Pets in My Family; Total People in My Family, etc. Students can also use clipboards and paper to formulate their own research questions and collect their own data.
-Homeschool Modifications:

-Homeschool students can collect data from their families, including cousins and other homeschool friends to make their pictographs.
+Homeschool Modifications Homeschool students can collect data from their families, including cousins and other homeschool friends to make their pictographs.
 [3] FAMILY © Toby and Tutter Publishing